How To Reverse Tie-Dye Colored Shirts (Easy DIY Guide)

 Mix 1 cup hydrogen peroxide (3% or higher) with 1 gallon water in a bucket or plastic container.
 This bath will be used to stop the bleaching and will neutralize the bleaching process when you are satisfied with your design.

 There are a variety of tie dye patterns you can try.
 You can wet the cotton t-shirt first and ring it out to make it easier to fold.
+With this black shirt we did the center classic spiral.

 Step 3: Add Bleach Mixture To Your Fabric